Some General Questions

 What is the “generic ballot” test?

-The generic ballot question asked by the Pew Research Center is: “If the elections for U.S. Congress were being held TODAY, would you vote for the Republican Party’s candidate or the Democratic Party’s candidate for Congress in your district?” where the order of “Republican Party’s candidate” and “Democratic Party’s candidate” are randomized.
+When it comes to congressional elections in the off-years, the generic ballot question asked by the Pew Research Center is: “If the elections for U.S. Congress were being held TODAY, would you vote for the Republican Party’s candidate or the Democratic Party’s candidate for Congress in your district?” where the order of “Republican Party’s candidate” and “Democratic Party’s candidate” are randomized.
 For those who are unsure, we ask a follow-up question asking which candidate they lean to.

 Do people lie to pollsters?